SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

     certKeyFilename: # optional, default if not provided: tls.key
 ```

-> Note: ensure filenames are matching the files reported from running `kubectl describe secret <my-tls-secret>`.
+> Note: Ensure that all filenames match those reported when you run `kubectl describe secret <my-tls-secret>`.

-Important: it is not possible to update an existing deployment to enable TLS that has been created without TLS enabled, by a simply using the [update deployment]() procedure.
-In this case, for the first time, certificates need to be [manually loaded and set up](//docs.solace.com/Configuring-and-Managing/Managing-Server-Certs.htm) on each broker node.
+Important: It is not possible to update an existing deployment (created without TLS) to enable TLS using the [update deployment]() procedure.
+In this case, for the first time, certificates must be [manually loaded and set up](//docs.solace.com/Configuring-and-Managing/Managing-Server-Certs.htm) on each broker node.
 After that it is possible to use update with a secret specified.

 ##### Rotating the TLS certificate

-In the event the server key or certificate need to be rotated the TLS Config Secret shall be updated or recreated with the new contents.
+In the event the server key or certificate must be rotated the TLS Config Secret must be updated or recreated with the new contents.
 Alternatively a new secret can be created and the broker spec can be updated with that secret's name.

-If reusing an existing TLS secret, the new contents will be automatically mounted on the broker containers.
-The Operator is already watching the configured secret for any changes and will automatically initiate a rolling pod restart to take effect.
-Deleting the existing TLS secret will not result in immediate action but broker pods will not start if the specified TLS secret does not exist.
+If you are reusing an existing TLS secret, the new contents are automatically mounted on the broker containers.
+The Operator is already watching the configured secret for any changes and automatically initiates a rolling pod restart to take effect.
+Deleting the existing TLS secret does not result in immediate action, but broker pods will not start if the specified TLS secret does not exist.

-> Note: a pod restart will result in provisioning the server certificate from the secret again so it will revert back from any other server certificate that may have been provisioned on the broker through other mechanism.
+> Note: A pod restart results in provisioning the server certificate from the secret again, so it reverts back from any other server certificate that might have been provisioned on the broker through another mechanism.

 #### Using Ingress

 The `LoadBalancer` or `NodePort` service types can be used to expose all services from one PubSub+ broker (one-to-one relationship).
-[Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress) may be used to enable efficient external access from a single external IP address to multiple PubSub+ services, potentially provided by multiple brokers.
+[Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress) can be used to enable efficient external access from a single external IP address to multiple PubSub+ services, potentially provided by multiple brokers.

 The following table gives an overview of how external access can be configured for PubSub+ services via Ingress.